cern-eos/eos/doc/diopside/manual/using.rst

 Token lifetime
 ^^^^^^^^^^^^^^^^^^^^^^^^^

-The token lifetime is given as a unix timestamp during the token creation.
+The token lifetime is given as a UNIX timestamp during the token creation.

 .. index::